LucasZhengrui/LucasZhengrui.github.io/README.md

 > Changed "Lucas._" button to 'mailto' in order to open email directly at 13:40 UTC, 24th Feb, 2023
 >
 > Added 2 buttons and cancelled a button, relocated TruckersMP and Aurora sections, and updated Lucas section at 23:30 UTC, 24th Feb, 2023

+#### **Webiste 2.0**

+> Added 2 extra pages(Social media and tmpaurora).
+Added all of my social media link to the social media page.
+Relocated the TruckersMP and Aurora Relating buttons to the tmpaurora page.
+Fixed the image in the lowest place of the main page to "center".
+Added buttons to guide to user to different page.